Water Feature Cleanings

 To avoid this surcharge and to have access to more flexible scheduling, we strongly encourage you to sign up for a spring cleaning early.
-By the end of February, 75% of our total available spots will be taken.
+By the end of February, most total available spots will be taken.

 Other things to note:

 We will not clean ponds in July or August.
 This is because it is too difficult to get your pond to ecologically balance in the heat.

 Scheduling a fall cleaning is another option.
 We perform fall cleanings for three weeks in September and October.

 Think of cleaning your water feature like cleaning your house.
 If you do regular upkeep on your housework, then you probably don't have to do a major deep clean but maybe every year or so, right?
 But if you let the dust accumulate, let the dishes sit on the counter, and keep the vacuum in the closet untouched, then it's a possibility that two deep cleanings a year may not be enough!